VisualizerCracker/Email-Pass-Gen/README.md

 # Email-Pass-Gen
 # About.

-This is an Email/Pass Generator to execute the file you need to have python downloaded the latest version and the pip's installed.
+**This is an Email/Pass Generator to execute the file you need to have python downloaded the latest version and the pip's installed.

-# Example:
+# **Example**:

--This is the Email Generator.
+-*This is the Email Generator.*
 ~~~
 import random
 import string